adrielepinto/bank_marketing/README.md

 - 1. There are 1642 customers who use their credit card just for purchases only.
 The Marketing team could offer/create loan services instead of offering credit cards to these customers. in which will lower the cost of acquiring more cards.

 - 2. O cluster classificado como 5, representa 36% da receita da empresa.
 The Marketing team could offer premios ou cash back
+# How to access the Model.

+# Conclusion

+# Technologies:

+# Deploy into Production